 It is important that your treatment be comfortable for you, suit your budget, and match your lifestyle as you will be wearing these for the next few months and at least 22 hours per day.
 The cost is one of the most important considerations when deciding between Invisalign or braces.

 In general,Invisalign may cost anywhere from $4,000 to about $8,000.
 Furthermore, depending on the type of braces you get, these may cost anywhere from $3,000 to about $10,000.There are three main types of braces – traditional metal braces are the most popular and the cheapest and they cost from about $3,000 to about $5,000.

 The second type of braces is the ceramic braces which can cost from about $4,000 to $8,000.
 Finally there are lingual braces which are more expensive and may cost you up to $10,000.
 It is important to bear in mind that these prices will vary depending on the location of your orthodontic treatment as different states and different offices may charge slightly different prices.

 In most cases, you get what you pay for and each of these types of braces and Invisalign have their advantages and disadvantages.
-It is important for you to do your research and speak to your orthodontist in order to choose the treatment that is most suitable for you – and your budget.
+It is important for you to do your research and speak to your orthodontist near me to choose the treatment that is most suitable for you – and your budget.